jhackett1/utopia/content/events/practicalities-of-being-the-most-inclusive-employer-by-2020.markdown

   Permanent Secretary, Philip Rutnam.

-  Biography - Junior Johnson, Deputy Director Workforce Strategy Prison Reform
+  Junior Johnson, Deputy Director Workforce Strategy Prison Reform

   Junior Johnson is currently the Deputy Director in MoJ and heads up the Workforce Strategy Division on Prison Reform.
 He is responsible for Workforce